frequently asked about Conrad Strays

 Q: Where can I come see the cats for adoption?

-A: We do all of our adoptions through Petsmart (one in Meridian and one in Boise).
+A: We do all of our adoptions through Petsmart (one in Nampa and one in Boise).

 If you are interested in a cat that is not at Petsmart, please email and